apache/hudi/website/docs/deployment.md

 ## Deploying

 All in all, Hudi deploys with no long running servers or additional infrastructure cost to your data lake.
 In fact, Hudi pioneered this model of building a transactional distributed storage layer using existing infrastructure and its heartening to see other systems adopting similar approaches as well.
-Hudi writing is done via Spark jobs (DeltaStreamer or custom Spark datasource jobs), deployed per standard Apache Spark [recommendations](https://spark.apache.org/docs/latest/cluster-overview).
+Hudi writing is done via Spark jobs (Hudi Streamer or custom Spark datasource jobs), deployed per standard Apache Spark [recommendations](https://spark.apache.org/docs/latest/cluster-overview).
 Querying Hudi tables happens via libraries installed into Apache Hive, Apache Spark or PrestoDB and hence no additional infrastructure is necessary.

 A typical Hudi data ingestion can be achieved in 2 modes.
 In a single run mode, Hudi ingestion reads next batch of data, ingest them to Hudi table and exits.
 In continuous mode, Hudi ingestion runs as a long-running service executing ingestion in a loop.

 With Merge_On_Read Table, Hudi ingestion needs to also take care of compacting delta files.
 Again, compaction can be performed in an asynchronous-mode by letting compaction run concurrently with ingestion or in a serial fashion with one after another.

-### DeltaStreamer
+### Hudi Streamer

-[DeltaStreamer](/docs/hoodie_deltastreamer#deltastreamer) is the standalone utility to incrementally pull upstream changes from varied sources such as DFS, Kafka and DB Changelogs and ingest them to hudi tables.
+[Hudi Streamer](/docs/hoodie_deltastreamer#hudi-streamer) is the standalone utility to incrementally pull upstream changes from varied sources such as DFS, Kafka and DB Changelogs and ingest them to hudi tables.
 It runs as a spark application in two modes.

-To use DeltaStreamer in Spark, the `hudi-utilities-bundle` is required, by adding `--packages org.apache.hudi:hudi-utilities-bundle_2.11:0.13.0` to the `spark-submit` command.
+To use Hudi Streamer in Spark, the `hudi-utilities-bundle` is required, by adding `--packages org.apache.hudi:hudi-utilities-bundle_2.11:0.13.0` to the `spark-submit` command.
 From 0.11.0 release, we start to provide a new `hudi-utilities-slim-bundle` which aims to exclude dependencies that can cause conflicts and compatibility issues with different versions of Spark.
 The `hudi-utilities-slim-bundle` should be used along with a Hudi Spark bundle